cinghie/wordpress-starter-pack/wp-content/plugins/yith-essential-kit-for-woocommerce-1/README.txt

 7. YITH WooCommerce Advanced Reviews extends the basic functionality of woocommerce reviews and add a histogram table to the reviews of your products, as well as you see in most trendy e-
 8. YITH WooCommerce Order Tracking add an easy tool to manage order shipping information of your shop and to notified your customers about the shipping.
 9. YITH WooCommerce Catalog Mode, a plugin for disabling sales in your e-commerce and turn it into an e-commerce into an online catalogue.
-10. YITH Authorize.net allows your users to pay using the Authorize.net network services.
-It requires WooCommerce to work.
-WooCommerce 2.3.x compatible.
 11. YITH WooCommerce Cart Messages plugin let you add custom messages in the cart page and/or in the checkout page.
-12. YITH WooCommerce Stripe plugin let you add a new payment gateway based on Stripe.com
 13. YITH WooCommerce Request A Quote plugin lets your customers ask for an estimate of a list of products they are interested into.
 14. YITH WooCommerce Quick View adds the possibility to have a quick preview of the products right from product list
 15. YITH WooCommerce Multi Vendor is a plugin developed to switch your website into a platform hosting more than one shop, like a multivendor marketplace.